Healthcare Incident Cost: What a Breach or Outage Actually Costs in 2026

 HIPAA Penalty Math

 Civil monetary penalties under HIPAA have four tiers, defined in the HITECH Act and adjusted annually for inflation by the HHS Office for Civil Rights.
-The 2024 inflation-adjusted figures (most recent Federal Register notice published before this site update) are below.
+The figures below reflect the 2026 inflation adjustment (multiplier 1.02598), effective 28 January 2026 per the Federal Register notice.
 These are per-violation amounts; a breach affecting 100,000 records can in principle trigger 100,000 violations of the same provision, capped annually.
+The annual caps shown are the lower per-tier caps OCR has applied under its 2019 enforcement-discretion policy (the Federal Register lists the single statutory $2,190,294 cap for every tier).

 In practice, the OCR has rarely taken individual violations to the per-violation cap.
 Most resolutions have come through a Resolution Agreement with a Corrective Action Plan and a single negotiated settlement amount.
 Notable examples: Anthem 2018 ($16M), Premera Blue Cross 2020 ($6.85M), Excellus Health Plan 2021 ($5.1M), and the 2023 Lifespan Health System settlement ($1.04M).
 The deterrent value sits in the size of those numbers, the audit obligations they bring, and the corrective-action timeline a CAP imposes for typically two to three years.